-Twinning as a mechanism for assisting BCs to adopt, implement and enforce the acquis or other policy objectives, relies entirely on the efficient administrative cooperation of MS with their counterparts in the BC.
+Twinning as a mechanism for assisting BCs to adopt, implement and enforce the acquis or other policy objectives, relies entirely on the efficient administrative cooperation of MS public administrations or mandated bodies with their counterparts in the BC.

-- MS involved in a Twinning project must contractually commit themselves to achieving the mandatory results; - The Commission will only provide funding to cover MS' costs once this commitment has been made.
+- A MS involved in a Twinning project must contractually commit itself to achieving the mandatory results; - The Commission will only provide funding to cover MS costs once this commitment has been made.